jayy1809/cursor-github-mcp-integration/README.md

 Once configured, you can use the Cursor Agent tab to:
 - Create new repositories
 - Make changes to existing repositories
-- Push code directly from Cursor
+- Push code directly from Cursor with the help of cursor Agent
 - And more!

 ## Important Notes